DnD 5e - Monk Subclass Breakdown

 : Two mostly independent benefits.

-- : Normally the Monk needs to rely solely on their unarmed strikes to overcome damage resistance to non-magical attacks.
-This allows you to continue using your favorite weapons without issue.
+- : Normally the Monk needs to rely solely on their unarmed strikes to overcome damage resistance to non-magical attacks unless you can guarantee access to magic weapons.
+This allows you to continue using your favorite weapons without issue, even if they're not magic.

-- : You're going to be making one weapon attack per turn, so you might as well make it reliable.
+- : You're going to be making one weapon attack per turn unless you use the Ki-Fuelled Attack Optional Class Feature, so you might as well make it reliable.

 The Sun Soul Monk tries to bridge the gap between the Monk's melee capacity and the ranged capacity of a blaster of some sort.
 The abilities are very sustainable since most of them don't require Ki to use, but without spending Ki their damage is pitiful, so you will frequently find yourself burning through your Ki pool early, then resorting to punching things.
 I think Way of the Four Elements (possibly with Magic Initiate to pick up a ranged cantrip) does essentially the same thing to much greater effect.